Cognitive-Behavioral Therapy near Boston, Massachusetts

 • Cognitive Restructuring: CBT helps clients identify and challenge negative thinking patterns and replace them with healthier, more constructive thoughts.
 This shift supports better decision-making and reduces harmful behaviors.

-• Focused Problem-Solving: CBT teaches clients to break down overwhelming problems into manageable steps, promoting action-based strategies for coping with anxiety, depression, and trauma.
+• Focused Problem-Solving: CBT teaches clients to break down overwhelming problems into manageable steps, promoting action-based strategies for coping with anxiety, depression, and OCD.

 • Increased Self-Efficacy: As clients develop new skills through CBT, they build confidence in their ability to manage stress, resist harmful behaviors, and make positive changes in their lives.